 The ban is part of a government plan to tackle climate change with a shift to LED bulbs cutting 1.26million tonnes of CO2 – the same as removing over half a million cars.
 The UK began phasing out the sale of higher-energy halogen bulbs in 2018.
 The government wants LED light bulbs to account for 85% of bulbs sold by 2030; at the moment it accounts for two thirds.

 Trevelyan commented: “By helping ensure electrical appliances use less energy but perform just as well, we’re saving households money on their bills and helping tackle climate change.”
-The ban will also include the sale of lighting fixtures with bulbs that can’t be replaced.
+The ban also included the sale of lighting fixtures with bulbs that can’t be replaced.

-But the initiative does not just stop with halogen lighting, fluorescent lighting which is commonly used in schools, offices and commercial settings is also set to be phased out, with the banning of the sales of the lamps by September 2023.
+But the initiative does not just stop with halogen lighting.
+Now the focus is on reducing the use and sale of fluorescent lighting which is commonly used in schools, offices and commercial settings, with sale of the lamps being scheduled to be banned by September 2023.

 So why are LEDs (Light Emitting Diodes) seen as the best option:

 • Ordinary light bulbs are very inefficient at producing light, with 90% of the electrical energy being wasted as heat.
 LEDs are more efficient, so use less electricity to run, typically using 30 times less energy to run and only losing 5% energy as heat.